Our mood goes up and down. Sometimes we’re happy and cheerful, feeling like everything is possible.

 A bad mood is not unusual.
 We all experience it from time to time.
 In some people, mood problems are more serious than in others.
 Even though it seems as bad days are going to last forever, the reality is different.
 There is a lot we can do to improve our mood.

 Nutrition is crucial.
 The food we eat has a direct impact on how we feel.
 A healthy eating pattern can help us control our mood more effectively.
-This post focused on ten delicious and healthy foods for a good mood.
-Strive to enrich your diet with these foods.
+This post focused on ten delicious and healthy foods for mood boosting.
+Strive to enrich your diet with these mood boosting foods.
 Remember, the benefit of food is that it provides consistent benefits instead of quick fixes.